keithbuhler/keithbuhler.github.io/heraclitus.md

 # Heraclitus: An Interpretation #

 The original [Fragments of Heraclitus](https://en.wikipedia.org/wiki/Heraclitus#Logos) are powerful and puzzling.
-No one is sure of the original order, context, or meaning.
-No one is sure how complete our set of fragments is.
-All I've done in this intepretation is build them into a coherent unity.
+No one is sure of the original or meaning.
+No one is sure of the original order, context, and complete set.
+Hence, *any* presentation of the fragments, must make choices.
+Any choice will present some, not others, in a particular order, and thus will interpret Heraclitus.

+Since interpretation is inevitable, each editor will interpret, and each reader will interpret; this interpretive effort is usually reserved and cautious.

+I thought it would be interesting exercise to go whole hog.
+In this intepretation I have freely interpreted the fragments we have in order to construct a (purely hypothetical) coherent unity.
+The result is quite obviously *not* a reconstruction of "Heraclitus," but a kind of "found poem" of my own using Heraclitian fragments as raw material.
+The result is, we might say, inspired by Heraclitus.
+Though it stands a chance to falsify the spirit of the author, my hope is that such an exercise stands an equal chance of resonating with the spirit of the author.

-First, I used [this translation](http://classicpersuasion.org/pw/heraclitus/herpate.htm) and replaced "reason" with the Greek "Logos".
-Second, I tried to organize them thematically into sets of four.
-Third, if a sentence was too long I paraphrased it down or, if a sentence was missing, I invented it (the only lines I wrote are in italics.)
-The result is a semi-coherent poem that "flows" in a way certainly unlike Heraclitus' original, but offers a look at what a coherent version of Heraclitus' fragments might have looked like.
+My strategy was simple.
+First, I used [this translation](http://classicpersuasion.org/pw/heraclitus/herpate.htm) and replaced "reason" with the Greek "Logos" to bring out the unity of a central concept.
+Second, I tried to organize the fragments thematically.
+I imposed a four-line form on them, organizing lines into sets of four.
+Third, if a sentence was too long I paraphrased it down.
+Fourth, and most brashly, I supplied by invention new lines if a sentence was lacking (the invented are noted by *italics*).

+The result is an original poem.
+It "flows" in a way certainly unlike Heraclitus' original, but offers a look at what a coherent version of Heraclitus' fragments *might* have looked like.

 ## I

 Although the Law of Logos is common,
-Most people live as though wisdom were their own.
+the majority live as though they alone were wise.
 It is wise for those who hear, not me, but the universal Logos,
 to confess that all things are one.

+Although the Law of Logos is common,
+the majority live as though they alone were wise.
+Alhough all things happen according to this Logos,
+men act *as though they had never heard of it.*

 The God whose oracle is at Delphi neither speaks plainly
 nor conceals, but indicates by signs.
 There is only one supreme Wisdom:
 It wills and wills not to be called by the name of Zeus.

-Nature loves to conceal herself.
-Gold-seekers dig over much earth and find little gold.
-But the raging Sibyl uttering things solemn, rude and unadorned,
-reaches with her voice over a thousand years, because of the God.

 For humans do not understanding, but the divine does.
 The thoughtless man understands the voice of the Deity